Bisimilarity in fresh-register automata: Bisimilarity problems complete for EXPTIME

 \begin{prop} \RAbs{S\#} is EXPTIME-hard. \end{prop}

-Given an instance $\abra{\calM,\,w}$ of the \textsc{ALBA-Mem} problem, we construct a $2|w|+2$ register RA($S\#$) $\calA_\calM^w$ whose induced bisimulation game simulates the computations of $\calM$ by having Attacker choose successor configurations from universal states and Defender choose successor configurations from existential states.
-A configuration of a computation of $\calM$ will be represented, in duplicate, by a pair of configurations of $\calA_\calM^w$ which together make up a single configuration of the bisimulation game.
+Given an instance $\abra{\calM,\,w}$ of the \textsc{ALBA-Mem} problem, we construct a $2|w|+\ustwo{1}$ register RA($S\#$) $\calA_\calM^w$ whose induced bisimulation game simulates the computations of $\calM$.
+A configuration of a computation of $\calM$ will be represented, in duplicate, by a pair of configurations of $\calA_\calM^w$, which together make up a single configuration of the bisimulation game.
 These configurations will track the current state of $\calM$ and the current position of the head of $\calM$ in their state and the current tape contents of $\calM$ will be represented by their current register assignment $\calA_\calM^w$.
+We will not require the use of any tags (\textit{cf.} data words) in our construction, so we assume that $\Sigma$ is a unary alphabet and omit this component in transitions.